-Technological interactivity and its limitations: the Museum of Tolerance is a museum with a serious message - to explain how intolerance is alive in contemporary society and to combat its spread, using the Holocaust as the ultimate example.
+A very clear example of the limitations of a technical focus in designing interactive displays is the Beit Hashoah Museum of Tolerance in Los Angeles.
+This is a museum with a serious message - to explain how intolerance is alive in contemporary society and to combat its spread, using the Holocaust as the ultimate example.
 While the aims of the museum are a fine example of the way museums can be used to stimulate discussion about serious issues, I will argue that the Museum ultimately fails these aims as open-ended communication is eclipsed by high tech interactives.
 At the Museum of Tolerance, a technical definition of interactivity is used to support a strong linear exhibition text which is firmly embedded within a metanarrative of individualism.
 Intolerance is framed as an individual problem which can only be overcome at the personal level.
 Such a narrative framework and the way in which it is textually and technologically produced severely limits the possibilities for a more complex understanding of the social bases of intolerance.